ETA-IK: Execution-Time-Aware Inverse Kinematics for Dual-Arm Systems: Approach

-where $\mathbf{x}_A, \mathbf{x}_B \in \mathbb{R}^{n_R}$ are the \ac{TCP} pose of the reference robot and the tool robot, respectively and $n_R$ refers to the \ac{DoF}s of the robotic arms.
+where $\bm{x}_A, \bm{x}_B \in \mathbb{R}^{n_R}$ are the \ac{TCP} pose of the reference robot and the tool robot, respectively and $n_R$ refers to the dimension of robot's workspace.
 By differentiating this equation with respect to time, we obtain:

-where $\dot{\mathbf{x}}_R$ represents the relative velocity between two robots' \ac{TCP}s and $\dot{\mathbf{x}}_B, \dot{\mathbf{x}}_A$ denote the absolute velocity of the respective robot's \ac{TCP}.
+where $\dot{\bm{x}}_R$ represents the relative velocity between two robots' \ac{TCP}s and $\dot{\bm{x}}_B, \dot{\bm{x}}_A$ denote the absolute velocity of the respective robot's \ac{TCP}.
 The relative Jacobian $J_R \in \mathbb{R}^{n_R \times n_T}$ can be expressed in terms of the individual Jacobians of the robots \cite{lee_relative_2014}: